 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-This extended canoe expedition includes learning the art of paddling in a variety of water conditions as well as portaging, orienteering, expedition planning and Leave No Trace wilderness living.
-Participants paddle with a partner, which means they must learn to work together and communicate effectively to navigate a variety of waterways such as lakes, rivers and swamps.
-Students will be using tandem, or two person, canoes, which fosters teamwork and communication skills.
-Along the way, they will take turns navigating and leading their crew as they see hundreds of natural wonders and discover they are stronger than they know.
+During this journey, students will complete an extended canoe expedition.
+This course includes learning the art of paddling a canoe in a variety of water conditions as well as orienteering, expedition planning, Leave No Trace wilderness living, cooking and setting up camp in the outdoors.
+Students will be using tandem, two person canoes, which foster teamwork and communication skills.
+Along the way, they will take turns navigating and leading their crew as they see hundreds of natural wonders and discover, through challenge, that they are stronger than they know.

-Acquire a taste for adventure.
-Nine-day courses provide a perfect introduction to the Outward Bound experience, reminding students of their connection nature and leaving them feeling inspired to take on real challenge.
-Through these condensed experiences, students become comfortable living and working together the wilderness while practicing the four pillars of craftsmanship, self-reliance, physical fitness and compassion.
-They also create a solid foundation of skill sets that they can further build upon once off course.
+Acquire a taste for adventure on this nine-day Outward Bound experience, which reminds students of their connection to nature and leaves them feeling inspired to take on real challenge in their everyday life.
+Through these condensed experiences, students become comfortable living and working together in the wilderness while practicing the Four Pillars of Outward Bound; craftsmanship, self-reliance, physical fitness and compassion.
+Participants also create a solid foundation of skills that they can build upon once they return home.

 Waterways of Central Florida

 Central Florida is home to some of the country’s most historic and biologically diverse waterways.
-The Suwannee River, Ocklawaha River and St John’s River offer hundreds of miles of paddling in some of the country’s most unspoiled wilderness.
-These rivers support a variety of ecosystems including freshwater springs, swamps, sandy beaches, hardwood hammocks trees, and salt marshes.
+It offers paddling on small, winding canoe trails as well as larger rivers and lakes, with camping in a variety of environments from hardwood hammock forests to barrier islands.
+The Suwannee River, Ocklawaha River, and St John’s River offer hundreds of miles of paddling in some of the country’s most unspoiled wilderness.
+These rivers support a variety of ecosystems including freshwater springs, swamps, sandy beaches and salt marshes.
 Shaded by giant Cypress and Tupelo trees, these rivers support a variety of wildlife and have deep cultural histories.
 On Central Florida’s east coast, the Indian River Lagoon, which encompasses Merritt Island National Wildlife Refuge and Canaveral National Seashore, is the most diverse estuary in North America.
-Nearly one third of the nation’s manatee population resides in this 156 mile-long waterway, along with an abundance of dolphins and other marine life.
+Nearly one third of the nation’s manatee population resides in this 156-mile-long waterway, along with an abundance of dolphins and other marine life.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.